jerry-sky/personal-notebook/readme.md

 ## Some remarks

 The reason this repository came to exist is all the shortcomings of OneNote.
-Here's a couple:
+Here’s a couple:
 - *very poor performance of the browser-based app*
 - *no Linux-based app*
 - *proprietary technology*
 - *very error-prone exporting tools*

----

 The only area in which OneNote is better than any other note-taking app is **handwriting**.
 Unfortunately, there is no other solution that has all the capabilities of OneNote and a nice, performant Linux app.

-**The solution is to use Github repositories, just like this one, as the main solution for note-taking.**
+The partial solution would be to use Github repositories, just like this one, as the main solution for note taking.
+However, plain text is not always enough to create good notes.
+Visual aids and math equations are very often crucial for a given note.

+Some Markdown renderers allow $\LaTeX$ in Markdown documents — e.g. the [Markdown All-in-one extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for VS Code renders Markdown documents with $\LaTeX$ math when previewing Markdown documents in VS Code.
+This extension uses the [`markdown-it`](https://www.npmjs.com/package/markdown-it) package with a plugin that supports $\LaTeX$ syntax.
+The package uses the [‘CommonMark’ spec](https://commonmark.org/) which is the preferred Markdown spec.
+Which means VS Code (with appropriate extensions) is *the* program to use for note taking.

-As this flavour of Markdown supports $\LaTeX$ syntax OneNote is redundant as far as taking notes is concerned.
-When it comes to graph drawing or any type of graphical endevor it can be done with OneNote.
-However, if it can be done with e.g. GIMP or any other graphics program software *OneNote should **not** be used*.\
+When it comes to graph drawing or any type of graphical figures it can be done with OneNote.
+However, if it can be done with e.g. GIMP or any other graphics program *OneNote should not be used*.\
-An alternative for sketching simple and quick graphs is to use `code blocks`.
-Characters such as `\`, `|`, `/` and `_` all can be used as strokes while regular latin alphabet characters as e.g. graph nodes.
+An alternative to this is to use `code blocks`.
+Characters such as `\`, `|`, `/`, `_`, `<`, `>`, `／`, `＼`, `＿`, `ー`, `「`, `」`, `＜`, and `＞` (Japanese characters) all can be used as strokes while regular latin alphabet characters as e.g. graph nodes.